What is expected of a SADI site?

 Are there any costs or funding opportunities associated with this project?

 While there is no subgrant opportunity, there is a limited amount of funding available to support SADI sites’ participation and successful outcomes.
-For example:

 - If we convene an in-person meeting, we will be able to provide travel stipends to support attendance.